trickerer01/Ruxx/README.md

 ![rx](https://user-images.githubusercontent.com/76029665/196680406-b76e4766-0832-4a08-953f-27b41f9636e5.JPG)

 Note that Ruxx does not restrict your searches to a couple pages or something.
 You may even search for something like *id:>=0* (everything), this won't work though as websites actually put a limit on maximum search results returned.
-For something stupid like this you'll have to split your searches using an id filter.
+For something stupid like this you'll have to split your searches using id filter.
 Plus you may still get banned for abusing the resource. **Ruxx is not a scraping tool**

 #### Filters
 - *Videos* - some websites serve videos in multiple formats, which you can chose from. **Redundant since 01.05.2021 (RX internal changes)**.
 You may also exclude videos altogether